Engee documentation

 Voltage V1 at second measurement temperature — output voltage at charge level AH1

-Output voltage of the main battery model at second measurement temperature and AH1 charge level set by the parameters Charge AH1 at idle voltage V1.
+The output voltage of the main battery model at the temperature of the second measurement and the charge level AH1, set by the parameter AH1 charge at idle voltage V1.

 Dependencies

-To use this parameter, set the Battery charge capacity parameters to Finite.
+To use this parameter, set the Battery charge capacity parameter to Finite.

 Self-discharge resistance at second measurement temperature — resistance reflecting battery self-discharge